GabrielMajeri/blog/_posts/2019-09-15-the-value-of-humility.md

 ---
 layout: post
-title: "The Value of Humility"
+title: "The value of humility"
 comments: true
 ---